codesydney/dcapp/README.md

 ---
 ## Problem to solve
-●	Prevention of Domestic Violence (DV)
+-	Prevention of Domestic Violence (DV)
+-	Support of victims of Domestic Violence (DV)

 ---
 ## Customer Need